SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-correction-and-judgement.markdown

 ---
 layout: post
 title: "🫶🏼 “If another believer sins, rebuke that person ...”
 (Luke),  “... it certainly is your responsibility to judge those inside the church who are sinning.”
-(Paul), “Look beneath the surface so you can judge correctly” (John)"
+(Paul), “Look beneath the surface so you can judge correctly” (Jesus)"
-date: 2024-06-18 01:15:00 -0500
+date: 2024-06-18 01:20:00 -0500
 categories: theology
 published: true
 ---